 But it’s easy to get it wrong despite that.

-The amount of exercise a dog needs could depend on many things – breed, personality, lifestyle, even the climate.
+The amount of exercise a dog needs could depend on many things – breed, personality, lifestyle, and even the climate.

-If you live in cold regions your puppy may be more mobile than other dogs in her efforts to keep warm.
+If you live in cold regions, your puppy may be more mobile than other dogs in her efforts to keep warm.

 Similarly, larger breeds like Mastiffs naturally need a proportionate amount of exercise, as do breeds with heightened prey drives or hunting instincts, such as Retrievers and Bloodhounds.
-Making sure your dog gets plenty of exercises to build stronger legs to help prevent old dog back legs collapsing later down the age.
+Making sure your dog gets plenty of exercises to build stronger legs to help prevent old dog back legs from collapsing later down the age.